fb pixel

 What happens if I drop a course?

-When a student withdraws below the required full-time course load, student aid will reassess their application and will often add an overaward to their account.
-An Overaward is any funding, which is greater than a student is eligible to receive.
-Overawards can affect future funding.
+When a student falls below the required full-time course load, student aid will reassess their application Typically, reassessments result in overaward.
+An overaward is any funding students received in excess of a student's assessed eligibility.
+Overawards affect future funding.

 What happens if I add a course?

-If you add a course, you need to let Manitoba Student Aid know, so they can reassess your file.
+You must update Manitoba Student Aid through MySAO, so they can reassess your file.
 You may be eligible for additional funds.
-Manitoba Student Aid only checks in with the Awards & Financial Aid office before they release a disbursement, and we are unable to update your course load regularly on your behalf.
+Manitoba Student Aid only checks in with the Awards & Financial Aid office before they release a disbursement.
+We cannot request additional funds on your behalf until you update MSA of your additional course

 Getting the Money and Paying Tuition